 Psychotherapy & Hypnotherapy to help reduce anxiety in Oxford, Abingdon and Bampton

-Back in the 1980s, I took part in some research at the Warneford Hospital in Oxford.
+Back in the 1980s, I took part in some research at the Warneford Hospital in Oxford into anxiety and panic attacks.
 My brain and body activity were monitored whilst was asked to hyperventilate.
 I experienced my breathing become erratic, difficult to take deep breaths, my heartbeat increased, my vision blurred, my mouth went dry, I felt dizzy and everything went purple, then I saw a tunnel before passing out momentarily.

 So I know if anyone has had a panic attack, these are the more serious side effects you can experience.

 This component produces anxiety symptoms which affect us on a purely psychological level and are mostly as a direct result of adrenaline release during the ‘fight or fight’ response.

 Secondly, there is a psychological component, characterised by anxiety symptoms such as:

 These anxiety symptoms may be constant or may be more intense during an anxiety attack (panic attack).
 Like the physiological anxiety symptoms, these are harmless but they can make the sufferer feel helpless and desperate.

 For phobias and post-traumatic stress, the memory of a particular incident can be so vivid it’s in the forefront of your mind the whole time.
 This is a clue to how to deal with it, as the emotional response from the amygdala keeps the memory of the incident in the forefront of the mind.
 I have found those with the highest phobic response to be highly imaginative.
 Some people play the incident over and over and that reinforces the anxiety.
 Understanding what’s going on in the brain can help things enormously.

 Solution focused therapy can help you concentrate on what you can do to help you move forward.
 Look at times when you’re not feeling so anxious and the things you can do to help you feel calm again.